How to Take Screenshot on Windows 11? Using the Built-in Windows Snipping Tool and Other Options

 Mahima Dave Mahima Dave

-Updated on: Oct 07, 2024
+Updated on: Dec 20, 2024

 Taking a screenshot on Windows 11 will not require working your fingers to the bone.
 It’s a simple process that can be done with several shortcuts, regardless of the Windows OS version you’re using.

 The Windows snipping tool is surely the obvious one, but with the latest advancements made by Microsoft, you can not only grab screenshots but also record the screen and even run optical character recognition (OCR) on images.
+Additionally, if you’re wondering how to take scrolling snapshot, this feature is now easier than ever with the right tools and settings.

 So, if you’re wondering how to take a screenshot on Windows, you’ll be surprised to know that there are 7 ways you can use, read this write-up for all the available options.